Title: | Using CF-Compliant Calendars with Climate Projection Data |

 counterparts will be excluded and then the remainder returned.
 Positive and

 negative values may not be mixed.
-Using a numeric vector has
+Using a numeric vector has the side effect

-temporal dimension of the slice.
+of the slice.
 If index values outside of the range of y

 (1:length(y)

-) are provided, an error will be thrown.
+provided, an error will be thrown.

 A numeric vector giving indices into the "time" dimension of the

-dataset associated with y
+data set associated with y

 for the values of x